-A philanthropist at heart and an engineer by skill, 23-year-old Varun Raheja, hopes to create a better India by helping those who really build the country - the farmers.
+A social entrepreneur at heart and an engineer by skill, 23-year-old Varun Raheja, hopes to create a better India by helping those who really build the country - the farmers.

 During his college days, almost half of his friends belonged to agricultural families.
 He was struck by the reality that “no farmer wants his son to be a farmer” and he realised that in the future there would be a dearth of food producers in India.